 This took place about 190,000 years ago, between

 populations.
 The older ones were dying out because the changed habitat

-colder climate and more open treeless
+colder climate and to more open, treeless vegetation.

 But Dr Lister believes there was probably limited

 interbreeding between the different mammoths, and even some squabbles.

-fight, But it's possible they could have fought over patches of
+fight, But it's possible that they could have fought over patches of